microsoft/pxt/docs/blog/10th-anniversary.md

 ## 🎂 Happy 10th Birthday Microsoft MakeCode!

-This month, we're celebrating this 10-year milestone to reflect on the impact MakeCode has made, thank the community and partners who made it possible, and blow out the candles to make wishes for the future!
+This month, we're celebrating this 10-year milestone to reflect on the impact MakeCode has made, to thank the community and partners who made it possible, and blow out the candles to make wishes for the future!

 When MakeCode began, we had a simple idea: everyone should have the opportunity to learn computer science by creating something meaningful.

-We wanted to make programming approachable for beginners without making it less powerful for those ready to go further.
+We wanted to make programming approachable for beginners without making it less powerful for those who were ready to go further.
 Blocks could provide a welcoming entry point, while JavaScript and Python could give learners a path toward text-based programming.

 But we also know that coding is most exciting when you can see your ideas come to life and the end artifact is something you're proud of sharing.